-Allergy and hay fever: Antihistamines that don't make you sleepy are safe.
+Allergy and hay fever medicines: Antihistamines that do not make you sleepy are considered safe.
 Nasal sprays and eye drops are safe.
-Antihistamines that make you sleepy may cause your baby to be sleepy too.
+Antihistamines that make you sleepy are not recommended because they may make your baby drowsy.

 Antidepressants: Some antidepressants are safe.
 Discuss with your doctor.

 Asthma medicines: Most preventers and relievers are safe.
-It is also very important that you do not stop your asthma medicines while you are breastfeeding.
+It is very important that you do not stop your asthma medicines while you are breastfeeding.

-Colds and flu: You can use steam inhalations, saline nasal sprays and decongestant nasal sprays.
+Cold and flu medicine: It is best to use steam inhalations, saline nasal sprays and decongestant nasal sprays.
 Avoid medicines containing pseudoephedrine.

 Cough medicines: Coughs usually go away without treatment.
 If you do want to take cough mixture, ask your pharmacist which one is suitable.
 Avoid medicines containing pseudoephedrine.

 Worm treatments: Most worm treatments are safe.

-Sore throat: Lozenges and gargles are safe.
+Sore throat medicines: Lozenges and gargles are safe.
 Avoid medicines containing iodine.

 How to minimise the risk

 - Sometimes it is best to express and discard your milk while you are taking medicine.
-This will keep up your milk supply.
+This will keep up the milk supply.